Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery/readme.md

 await gapi.client.bigquery.models.get({ datasetId: "datasetId", modelId: "modelId", projectId: "projectId",  });

 /*
 Lists all models in the specified dataset.
 Requires the READER dataset role.
+After retrieving the list of models, you can get information about a particular model by calling the models.get method.
 */
 await gapi.client.bigquery.models.list({ datasetId: "datasetId", projectId: "projectId",  });